tilt-dev/tilt.build/blog/_posts/2021-09-02-kubefwd-operator.md

 done
 ```

-(When we're writing tooling, we often abbreviate `tilt get kuberentesdiscovery`
+(When we're writing tooling, we often abbreviate `tilt get kubernetesdiscovery`
 to `tilt get kd` or `tilt get kdisco` 🕺).

 Our namespace watcher is a simple reconciler: it's continuously watching what